sbeecher0575/nlpbias/README.md

 ## bias_results.csv

 This .csv file contains the count scores of all emotions-race/gender combinations for every model and question type.
 This file also contains the chi-square statistics and corpus length for each model (either number of vectors or number of unique tokens).

-## graphs.R

-This R file is how I created the graphs used in the paper and in the graphs folder.